What is inbound email routing and how to set it up (with examples)

 The ability to send emails to customers and users is essential for any company that does business online.
 There is a lesser-known feature, however, that allows you to optimize that communication and improve the user experience of your app or website.

-There are a few different use cases for inbound routing, which makes it a versatile feature that you can use to customize your email setup.
-But before we get into that, let’s take a look at how it works.
+There are several interesting use cases for inbound email processing, but before we get into that, here’s a quick run-through of how it works.

 Want to skip right to the part on how to configure inbound routing?
 Jump forward to the steps.